sodacan-net/sodacan-core/docs/gettingStarted.md

 ### Windows installation

 ## Initial Configuration
-Using the command line tool, you can start up the SodaCan message bus (broker).
+Using the command line tool, you can start up the Sodacan message bus (broker).